ROOM: A Physics-Based Continuum Robot Simulator for Photorealistic Medical Datasets Generation: Method

 \subsection{Anatomical Reconstruction and Data Synthesis}

-\textbf{CT Scan Preprocessing.} Patient-specific anatomical models are extracted from clinical CT scans through an automated pipeline.
-A modified 3D U-Net trained on annotated bronchial datasets segments the airway lumen.
-The segmentation produces binary masks that undergo marching cubes surface extraction, followed by Laplacian smoothing to balance anatomical accuracy with mesh quality requirements for downstream geometric processing.
+\textbf{CT Scan Preprocessing.} Patient-specific anatomical models are extracted from clinical CT scans through an automated segmentation-to-mesh pipeline.
+We first resample each CT volume to an isotropic grid and apply standard intensity normalisation for lung CT (HU windowing followed by affine normalisation).
+Airway lumen segmentation is produced using the 3D U-Net architecture from TotalSegmentator~\cite{wasserthal2023totalsegmentator}, which builds on the nnU-Net framework~\cite{isensee2021nnu} with patch-based training and standard geometric and intensity augmentations.
+The resulting binary mask is converted into a signed distance field (SDF) representation and meshed into a watertight airway surface, which serves both as the rendering geometry and as the input to the medial axis extraction described below.

-\textbf{Automated Data Collection.} To automatically collect data within the airways, we generate nominal, collision-free trajectories by extracting the medial axis from the reconstructed signed distance field (SDF) representation of the airway geometry (see \figref{fig:pipeline}).
-Our approach initiates surface sampling points and traces along the SDF gradient $\nabla \phi(\mathbf{x})$ in the inward normal direction from the airway surface.
-Following the grassfire analogy~\cite{tagliasacchi2016skeletons}, we consider trajectories $\mathbf{x}(t)$ that propagate inward from the boundary with motion $\dot{\mathbf{x}}(t) = -\mathbf{n}(t)$, where $\mathbf{n}(t)$ is the inward normal.
-Medial axis points are identified at locations where the gradient exhibits sign changes, corresponding to regions where $\frac{d}{dt}[\nabla \phi(\mathbf{x}(t))] \cdot \hat{\mathbf{n}} = 0$, indicating rapid variations in the SDF gradient magnitude.
-We further leverage the second derivative $\nabla^2 \phi(\mathbf{x})$ to detect these critical locations, as it exhibits pronounced spikes at medial axis positions where gradient transitions occur.

-The resulting medial axis representation forms a structured navigation graph that captures the airway centerline topology.
-Trajectory sampling is then performed along this extracted skeletal structure, with adaptive density increases at bifurcation points and high-curvature regions where the SDF exhibits significant geometric complexity, ensuring comprehensive coverage of areas most critical for vision-based navigation.
-We use these poses as collision-free waypoints, which an inverse kinematics controller tracks to produce target 6 DoF poses, sampled at \SI{10}{\hertz}.
-These poses are used to render photorealistic data streams.
+\textbf{Automated Data Collection.} To automatically collect data within the airways, we generate collision-free trajectories by extracting the medial axis from the reconstructed signed distance field (SDF) of the airway geometry (\figref{fig:pipeline}).
+Starting from surface sample points, we trace along the SDF gradient $\nabla \phi(\mathbf{x})$ in the inward normal direction.
+Following the grassfire analogy~\cite{tagliasacchi2016skeletons}, trajectories $\mathbf{x}(t)$ propagate inward with $\dot{\mathbf{x}}(t) = -\mathbf{n}(t)$.
+Medial axis points are identified where the gradient exhibits sign changes, i.e.\ $\frac{d}{dt}[\nabla \phi(\mathbf{x}(t))] \cdot \hat{\mathbf{n}} = 0$, detected via pronounced spikes in the second derivative $\nabla^2 \phi(\mathbf{x})$.
+The extracted medial axis forms a navigation graph capturing the airway centreline topology.
+Trajectory sampling along this skeleton uses adaptive density at bifurcations and high-curvature regions to ensure comprehensive coverage of geometrically complex areas.
+These medial axis poses serve as collision-free waypoints tracked by an inverse kinematics controller, producing target 6-DoF poses sampled at \SI{10}{\hertz} for rendering photorealistic data streams.